MilesBHuff/Artsy/README.md

 *

 # About
 This is a school-project completed by the above authors as part of UGA's Spring 2016 CSCI-1302 course.
-It implements a GUI, which allows one to combine any two 300x300px pictures in multiple ways.
+It implements a GUI which allows one to combine any two 300x300px pictures in multiple ways.

 # Usage
 <code>$ </code>